My Boat Projects

 25 Dec 2011: Garry Prater, who came up with this idea, described to me how he was able to join the two halves in the water and how he did that once in gale-force winds in an emergency - when he had to launch his dinghy to carry out an anchor in the Intracoastal Waterway during a sudden storm.

-Some nesting (and folding) dinghies that I found
+Some nesting dinghies that I found

 DesignerDesign Len x BeamWeight (lbs)Capacity (lbs)HPRig/SANotes